vitalz/json4img/README.md

 Because of that there is useful option to be supporting backend microservice (Docker container for instance) to produce and/or read image(s).

 ## used technologies
 This Java app runs [Bootique](https://bootique.io) framework.
-This framework supports Environment variables with YML config files as well.
+This framework supports Environment variables and YML config files as well.

 ## file storage
 It is assumed there are IN and OUT: